RandyOwensGit/JavaProjects/README.md

-# A collection of my favorite Java projects that I have created.
+# A collection of my own favorite Java projects
 #### Combination of self-made, course work, and other projects.

 ## Minesweeper